mashrekur/topic_modeling_hydrology/README.md

 --- Run the Training Procedure -------

-0_data_preprocessing.ipynb --- Cleans and prepares the corpus.
+0_data_preprocessing_broad.ipynb --- Cleans and prepares the corpus.
 This produces four output files in the <data> directory:
-(i) raw_corpus.pkl is the pandas dataframe containing the whole abstract corpus (ii) data_lemmatized.pkl is the lemmatized data
+(i) raw_corpus_broad_country.pkl is the pandas dataframe containing the whole abstract corpus (ii) data_lemmatized.pkl is the lemmatized data
 (iii) id2word.pkl is the word <-> id mapping
 (iv) cleaned_corpus.pkl is the term document frequency matrix